tytydraco/yessleep/out/My_Husband_Will_Not_Stop_Glaring_At_Me_In_The_Middle_Of_The_Night.md

 I was taking the curves too fast.
 The radio was off but I was singing at the top of my lungs when a figure in the road appeared.

-My brain was not registered or reacting quick enough.
+My brain was not registering or reacting quick enough.
 By the time I hit the brake, it was too late.

 I hit the figure.
 Hard.